yanivyacoby/a-guide-to-your-phd/guide.md

 We will then give you tips and advice that we hope will help you answer the above questions for your personal situations.

+We acknowledge that students from underrepresented minority groups (URM students) face additional challenges.
+While we hope to (very broadly) address some of these challenges here, this topic is diverse and deep, and therefore warrants its own workshop.
+We hope to run a workshop solely about challenges faced by URM students during their PhD next year.

 <a name="part1"></a>
 # 1. What should you expect from yourself in your first year?